ItsNotYJ/ID-ASG1/README.md

 * Linear Gradient Background
 * Video embedded into the page
 * All video content creators are linked and credited appropriately in README.md

-## Feature Goals (To be done near end of project only):
--[] Navigation bar position to follow user scroll
--[] Responsiveness yet to be completed
--[] Add hover overlay for footer buttons and icons
--[] Add text animation upon page view
--[] Add page transition
+* Added script.js file

+## Commit 6.0
+For the sixth commit, I had to completely revamp the navigation bar.
+I learn how to use Javascript from youtube videos as well as w3schools.
+With that I made my hamburger menu with a responsive navigation bar.
+I had to remake the navigation bar because with the previous navigation bar it was pretty messy and hard to code out the hamburger menu hence I started fresh but still sticking close to the original idea.

+Also with the help of w3schools again and some youtube tutorials, I learnt how to make a good looking button.
+Though the color will could be refined again in the future.

+Now I have more or less started on trying to do responsiveness for the website.

+Summary for commit 6.0:
+* Revamped navigation bar
+* Edited the README.md format a slight bit (Features area changed, testing area changed)
--[] Refine purchase button
+* Refined the purchase button
--[] Make use of Javascript
+* Learned and used javascript

 ## Features:
+### Existing Features:
 * Home Page
 * Features / Gamemodes Page
 * Gameplay Page
-* Game Purchase Section / Page
+* Game Purchase Button
 * Actual video footage of gameplay
 * Attractive home background video images

+### Feature Goals (TBA):
+* [] Navigation bar position to follow user scroll
+* [] Responsiveness yet to be completed
+* [] Add hover overlay for footer buttons and icons
+* [] Add text animation upon page view
+* [] Add page transition
+* [x] Refine purchase button
+* [x] Make use of Javascript

-## Technologies Used:
+## Technologies Used: (To be linked and description of use TBA)
 * HTML
 * CSS
 * Google Chrome